 With Mabel Wharekawa-Burt, Dr Olwyn Johnston and Natalie Muller

 Supporting the well-being of children since 2003 we fund projects that improve educational, environmental, social and cultural development outcomes for children.

 Registered Charity CC10123 Aotearoa/New Zealand

-We fund initiatives that significantly improve educational outcomes for vulnerable tamariki in at-risk communities in Hamilton and North Waikato including Huntly and Ngāruawāhia.
-From 2022 we will focus on lifting literacy rates for children with learning disabilities / neurological differences that affects their ability to learn.
+We fund initiatives that improves the educational outcomes for vulnerable tamariki in Hamilton and Waikato.
+From 2022 we will focus on lifting literacy rates for children with learning disabilities / neurological differences and our Garden to Table - Maara Kai Project.

 We are Governed by the Tui Trust Board of Trustees and Board Associates.
 We have financial and cultural advisors we can call on for advice and volunteers when needed.
-Tui Trust has a Board Executive who manages day-to-day operations and project management.
+Tui Trust has a Board Executive who manages operations and project management.